When it comes to our furnaces and other HVAC systems, few people know much about the different parts and what they all do.

 As with the first step when dealing with many machines and HVAC systems, turn off the power and the gas supply to it before removing your furnace’s panels.
 Find the draft inducer motor – typically in the top left of the furnace – and unscrew it.
 The type the motor is may change how you can remove it, though.
 Take the replacement motor and properly align it before reattaching it.

 All that’s needed from there is to replace the furnace’s cover and to turn on both the power and the gas supplies.
-If you don’t feel comfortable replacing your furnace’s inducer motor by yourself, you can always rely on our technicians at Clover Services.
+If you don’t feel comfortable replacing your furnace’s inducer motor by yourself, you can always rely on our technicians at Clover Contracting.

 How to tell if furnace inducer motor is bad — Takeaway